Paleo Fried Fish

 This post may contain affiliate links.
 Read our disclosure policy.

-Make this crispy, Paleo Battered Fish for a healthy, 30-minute meal that kids will love!
+Make this crispy, Paleo Fried Fish for a healthy, 30-minute meal that kids will love!
+A gluten free fried fish batter that you will not believe is good for you.

 Do you ever get stuck in the chicken and ground beef rut for dinner?

 I know we do.
 To many of us, chicken and ground beef are the safe, easy meats to prepare at home.
-It’s true that they are easy, but I’m going to push you out of your little ground beef comfort zone today and show how quickly a paleo battered fish dinner can come together.
+It’s true that they are easy, but I’m going to push you out of your ground beef comfort zone today and show how quickly a paleo battered fish dinner can come together.

 I know a lot of times kids (and even adults) can cringe at the idea of fish.
 This Paleo Battered Fish will become a favorite.
 How do I know?
 Because two of my kids were not happy with my choice of fish for dinner, but as soon as they had one bite of this crispy, fried cod, they suddenly thought fish was the best dinner ever.

-I was more than excited to share about Alaskan seafood in this battered fish recipe, which is one of my favorite comfort foods.
-I made this version paleo which means it is grain free, gluten-free, sugar-free and dairy free.
+I developed this version of paleo fried fish which means it is grain-free, gluten-free, sugar-free and dairy free.
 Healthy, but still fantastically delicious.

 And the kids still loved it.
 Success.